 The turian sighed.
 Shepard felt her gut tighten a little at Ferdin's unknowingly poor choice of words.
 She glanced at Garrus, but he didn't seem disturbed.
 Maybe he'll just forget about it, she reasoned with what she knew was futile hope.

 "Right now?
 Don't you want to settle in first -"

 "The sooner we start asking questions, the sooner we... do what we came here to do."
-He glanced at Shepard, and she nodded, understanding his meaning.
-They would do it her way.
-They could begin the hunt proper.
+He glanced at Shepard, and she nodded.
+She was just as eager to start the hunt.

 Ferdin's brow ridge raised.
 "If you say so."
 He checked the clock on his omnitool.
 "About now she's probably in the Cantina, the upmarket bar in town.
 It's where the company drones usually try to dull the pain at the end of the day."

 "Is there a chance we'll be recognised?"
 Shepard touched the insignia on her armour's chestplate.

 The salarian shrugged.
 "You're famous even out here, but our news feeds are spotty at best.
 Just don't wear that armour you're always wearing in the vids, maybe change that - what's it called, on top of your head?
 Hair?
 Don't stare too many people in the eye and you should be fine.
 As for your friend, well, all turians look alike to me."